vilion/CarND-Semantic-Segmentation/README.md

 introduction
 --------------------------
-The goal of this project is creating the model of fully convolutional neural network which realize the space of the road in an image feed to network.
+The goal of this project is creating the model of fully convolutional neural network which identify the space of the road in an image feed to network.

 Approach
 ---------------------------